Al-Andalus is also referred to as Muslim Spain or Islamic Iberia, it used to be a medieval Muslim territory.

 contact us for a no obligation quote

-Upon arrival at Malaga airport we will depart for Serville.
+Upon arrival at Malaga airport we will depart for Seville.
 Upon arrival to Seville there will be a tour of the city.
 We will go for a guided visit to Seville's historic center, which will include the Royal palaces and gardens built for a Christian king in Islamic Architecture and its Giralda Tower, once biggest Minaret in the world.
-It is said the Muezzin use to ride up on a horse to call the Azan.
-We will take a stroll along the river Guadalavir, visit the old quarter and Torre del Ora before we head to the hotel for the evening.Continue
+It is said the Muezzin used to ride up on a horse to call the Azan.
+We will take a stroll along the river Guadalavir, visit the old quarter and Torre del Ora before we head to the hotel for the evening.

 After breakfast we will leave for Cordoba making our way to the archaeological site of MAdinat Al Zahra.
 The city built by Caliph Abdul Rahman III.
 Here we will see the palace ruins and take a visit to the new exhibitions and museum.
 After lunch we will take a guided tour to Cordoba masjid, one of the most important and largest masjids in its time.
-We will then take a walk through the old Jewish quarter and across the old Roman bridge for a visit toa fantastic interactive Museum on Islamic Spain.
-After dinner we will check in to the hotel for the nights.Continue
+We will then take a walk through the old Jewish quarter and across the old Roman bridge for a visit to a fantastic interactive Museum on Islamic Spain.
+After dinner we will check in to the hotel for the night.

-After breakfast we will then make our way down Granada, the last Muslim Kingdom which held out for 250 years before the inevitable fall in 1492.
+After breakfast we will then make our way down to Granada, the last Muslim Kingdom which held out for 250 years before the inevitable fall in 1492.
 Upon arrival we will make our way to the Alhumbra, usually the highlight of the tour for many.
-Nominated a wonder of the world the visit to the Palaces, gardens and fort will leave you breathless.
+Nominated as a wonder of the world the visit to the Palaces, gardens and fort will leave you breathless.
 The visit to the Alhumbra can take upto 4 - 5 hours.
-After this you will have free time to do some shopping and explore the Albaycin.Continue
+After this you will have free time to do some shopping and explore the Albaycin.

 After breakfast we will depart for Al Pujarra along the route of the Nasrids.
 On the way we will stop at the old Muslim bridge and the Muslim fort/castle, which is the location of one of the last stands made by the Muslims of Al Pujarra before a late lunch at restaurant Barakah.
-We will then set of for Malaga Airport.Continue
+We will then set of for Malaga Airport.

-Madinat Al Zahrawas discovered in the midst of the 20th century and shows the great importance of Cordoba during the time of Al-Andalus.You can find the medina at the west side of Cordoba, at the foot of the Sierra Morena – it really is a visit you should not skip.
+Madinat Al Zahra was discovered in the 20th century and shows the great importance of Cordoba during the time of Al-Andalus.
+Medina is located at the west side of Cordoba, at the foot of the Sierra Morena – it really is a visit you must not miss.
 Any walk through Cordoba will make you discover statues of illustrious inhabitants, such as Seneca, Averroes and Maimonides.